 According to Bill Rockwell – our astronomer guide and photographer, that kind of lengthy display only occurs 10-20 times in a year.
 Hour long displays are more typical.
 On the second night we had them again but to a much lesser degree.

-Northern Lights Outdoor Excursions Alberta offers a two night, three day package so you get two chances to see the Aurora Borealis while in Fort McMurray.
+Northern Lights Outdoor Excursions Alberta offered a two night, three day package so you got two chances to see the Aurora Borealis while in Fort McMurray.
 I’m not sure they are still operating in 2022.

 Included in the package are the services of a professional photographer so if you’re new to taking photos of the Northern Lights and the night sky you’ll be able to get some help.
 And on one night a presentation by a professional astronomer is included.